tanishajoshi/examcuration/README.md

 ## Demo video

-We will show that you can search by tag, the question information in our database, and show exporting questions
+We will show that you can search, the question information in our database, and show exporting questions